-In this paper, we examine the advantage of quantum teleportation over classical swap-based routing algorithms.
+Our paper is organized as follows.
 After introducing the models in Sec.
 II, we discuss known upper and lower bounds on the routing time for both swap-based and teleportation routing in Sec.
 III.
-We also introduce an improved algorithm for sparse routing (i.e, routing of a small subset of tokens) with swaps and ancillas.
+We also introduce an improved algorithm for sparse routing (i.e., routing of a small subset of tokens) with swaps and ancillas.
 In Sec.
 IV, we use teleportation to speed up specific permutations.
 In Sec.
-V, we compare teleportation routing to swap-based routing for arbitrary permutations, and we give an example of a $(\log N)$ -factor speedup over swap-based routing.
+V, we compare teleportation routing to swap-based routing for arbitrary permutations, and we give an example of a $O(\log N)$ -factor speedup over swap-based routing.
 In Sec.
 VI, we show an $O(\sqrt{N \log N})$ upper bound on the speedup of teleportation routing over swap-based routing for all graphs, and show tighter bounds for some common classes of graphs.
 Finally, we conclude in Sec.
 VII with a discussion of the results and some open questions.